Antonio Cassano: Personal life

 Cassano got engaged to water polo player Carolina Marcialis in 2008, then married on 19 June 2010 at a church, Chiesa di San Martino, in Portofino.
-The couple have two sons: Christopher, and Lionel (named after Lionel Messi).
+The couple have two sons.

 On 30 October 2011, it was reported that Cassano complained of finding it difficult to speak or move on the team plane when the team returned to Milan.
-On 2 November 2011, his club Milan announced and confirmed that he was suffering from ischemic-based cerebral damage, though it was thought to be only temporary.
+Three days later, his club Milan announced and confirmed that he was suffering from ischemic-based cerebral damage, though it was thought to be only temporary.
 Cassano underwent minor heart surgery soon after.

 Controversy

 In addition to his skill, Cassano is known for his temper, poor behaviour and lack of discipline; these have led to several controversial incidents both on and off the pitch throughout his career, which have thus been dubbed Cassanate by the press and his former manager Capello.

 During a Euro 2012 press conference, Cassano stated his preference for there to be no gay players on the squad and used a derogatory descriptor; he was subsequently fined by UEFA for making homophobic comments.

-On 1 February 2013, Cassano had a locker room brawl with his then coach at Inter, Andrea Stramaccioni.
+On 1 February 2013, Cassano had a locker room brawl with his then-coach at Inter, Andrea Stramaccioni.
 It occurred following Friday's training session and had started off as a relatively normal discussion before the pair got into a heated slanging match, then degenerated into pushing and shoving before the other players intervened to pull them apart.